Javi Montero

-Francisco Javier "Javi" Montero Rubio (born 14 January 1999) is a Spanish professional footballer who plays for Segunda División club Málaga.
+Francisco Javier "Javi" Montero Rubio (born 14 January 1999) is a Spanish professional footballer who plays for CD Leganés.
 Mainly a central defender, he can also play as a left-back.

 Club career

 Atlético Madrid

 Born in Seville, Andalusia, Montero joined Atlético Madrid's youth setup in 2014 at the age of 15, from hometown club AD Nervión.
 In 2018, after finishing his development, he was called up to the first team by manager Diego Simeone for the pre-season, playing with protective glasses due to an eye injury suffered back in 2017.

 Montero made his senior debut with the reserves on 23 September 2018, starting in a 4–2 Segunda División B away win against CDA Navalcarnero.
 He first appeared with the main squad on 30 October, playing the full 90 minutes in a 1–0 away defeat of UE Sant Andreu in the round of 32 of the Copa del Rey.

-Montero's first UEFA Champions League match occurred on 6 November 2018, when he came on as a half-time substitute for injured José Giménez in a 2–0 home victory over Borussia Dortmund in the group stage.
+Montero's first UEFA Champions League match occurred on 6 November 2018, when he came on as a half-time substitute for the injured José María Giménez in a 2–0 home victory over Borussia Dortmund in the group stage.
 He completed a trio of debuts four days later, when he started and was replaced by Gelson Martins early into the second half of an eventual 3–2 La Liga win against Athletic Bilbao also at the Metropolitano Stadium.

 On 2 September 2019, Montero renewed his contract until 2024, and was immediately loaned to Deportivo de La Coruña for the season.
 He started in all his appearances but one during his spell in Galicia, but his side suffered relegation from Segunda División.